PACIFIC HEARING INC

 Private Insurance

 Arkansas, New Hampshire, and Rhode Island are the only states in which insurers have a legal obligation to provide hearing aid coverage for eligible adults on their private insurance.
-So, unless you have added a hearing care provider to your private insurance policy, you cannot expect any benefit to be paid out by your insurance company to cover hearing aids.
+Unless you have added a hearing care provider to your private insurance policy, you cannot expect any benefit to be paid out by your insurance company to cover hearing aids.

 Medicare and Medicaid